cBLUE-dev-team/cBLUE.github.io/README.rst

 cBLUE is designed to run on 64-bit Python 2.7.
 Rigorous performance testing was not conducted during tool development, but memory errors were encountered when not using a 64-bit installation of Python to process the Marcos Island test dataset.
 Support for Python 3 is deferred to future versions.

-The cBLUE source code is available in a private GitHub repository (https://github.com/forkozi/cBLUE).

 cBLUE is currently provided as a collection of Python modules (.py files) and supporting text files.
 The cBLUE GUI is accessed by running the CBlueApp.py file via the command line or a Python IDE.